TianqGuo/MachineLearningNotes/stanford-cs336/assignment2-systems/cs336_systems/profiling_benchmarking/BENCHMARKING_RESULTS.md

 ## Next Steps

 1. ✅ Use `benchmark_direct.py` for reliable benchmarking
-2. 📊 Generate tables for writeup with `--output results.csv`
+2. 📊 Generate tables for writeup (results saved to `results/` folder by default)
 3. 🔬 Run warmup experiments for part (c)
 4. 📝 Document findings in writeup